Did you begin homeschooling this year?

 I compiled a Homeschool Mama Reading List just for you!
 These books are ones that have taught me everything that has helped me structure my homeschool.

-I’m pretty certain I’ll never completely settle on a parenting philosophy.
+I’m pretty certain I’ll never completely settle on a homeschool philosophy.

 I am my own living proof.
 I’ve read from opposite ends of the spectrum and they all seem to have valid points, valid reasons for understanding the world the way they do.